SkoolNotes/Taproot/JacksCorner/KbhISTUDIO12092020AksharandAnna.md

 Emily + Diane => Nueva 1st grade teacher

 Unrealistic that the web app will work by prototyping

 **Expectation: get! a! trial! going!** Reach out to more people and parallel process.

+Question for Jan Check-in: so, what were your findings during the last summer trial?
+How did you iterate upon them.